You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 WHY?
 Stacking cups are incredibly versatile and attractive to toddlers.
 Kids always gravitate towards them and these simple cups manage to keep their attention for a long time.

-Blocks: Blocks are a classic toy that come in all shapes and sizes.
+Blocks: Blocks are a classic toy that comes in all shapes and sizes.
 If you are handy, you can even make your own.

 Why?
 Blocks spark creativity and imagination.
-Children create whatever they want to!
-I can tie in almost any speech or language goal while playing blocks.
+Children can create whatever they want!
+I can tie in almost any speech or language goal while playing blocks such as colors, following directions, turn-taking...you name it!

 Houses, Farm, or Barns: These structures are great "containers" where imagination can grow!
 You can even make your own out of empty boxes.